 On-site recreation space and facilities will be provided and there will be no partial payment in lieu for recreation.

 No roof solar units will be required as a condition of this rezoning or the accompanying special use permit.
+Conduit will be installed to allow for the option of installing roof solar units in the future.
+Appropriate locations will be identified and provided for solar unit batteries to be placed.

 Town Building Permit fees for the Project will be capped at $10,000.

-For the 20-year term of this Agreement, beginning with the occupancy of the tenth affordable unit,, upon confirmation on an annual basis that the terms of this Agreement continue to be met, the Town will provide a grant back to the owner equal to 5% of the Chapel Hill portion of the ad valorem property taxes assessed on the Project.

 The Town finds that the units provided on site by the owner in this specific case and based on the specific circumstances involved in the application for this Project addresses the objectives and intent of the Policy and would be supportive of a decision by the Council to exercise its legislative discretion and authority to rezone the property.

 A copy of this Agreement shall be recorded as an attachment to the Special Use Permit accompanying the rezoning application and incorporated as a part thereof and shall run with the land and be binding along with the other terms and conditions of the Special Use Permit.